Limits of Absoluteness of Observed Events in Timelike Scenarios: A No-Go Theorem: Proof of the Causal Time-Symmetric Friendliness No-Go Theorem

 Then summing over $a$ and dividing both side by $p(c,d|x,y)$ finally gives,

 \end{proof}

 We have now established two important results in the form of Lemmas~\ref{lem:deb} and~\ref{lem:bob}, which will be used to prove the main result.
-At this stage, we insert the \textbf{SPE} assumption (i.e., $p(b|c,x,a,d,y)=p(b|c,x,d,y) \ \ \forall b,c,x,d,y$) into the causal factorisation (Eq.~\eqref{nrc1}), then inserting Lemmas~\ref{lem:deb} and~\ref{lem:bob}, and \textbf{NRC} assumption to the modified expression yields
+At this stage, we insert the \textbf{Screening via Pseudo Events} assumption (i.e., $p(b|c,x,a,d,y)=p(b|c,x,d,y) \ \ \forall b,c,x,d,y$) into the causal factorisation (Eq.~\eqref{nrc1}), then inserting Lemmas~\ref{lem:deb} and~\ref{lem:bob}, and \textbf{No Retrocausality} assumption to the modified expression yields

 Marginalising over $c$ and $d$, and writing the probabilities $p(c)p(d|c)=p(c,d)$, gives the observed joint probability distribution as

 For each fixed pair $(c,d)$, we can define conditional expectation values